keshavgarg23/Parameter-Optimisation-of-SVM/README.md

 The dataset is split into training and testing set for 10 times and the following SVC classifier hyperparameter are selected for best accuracy:
 - **Kernel** - Selected from RBF, Polynomial, Linear and Sigmoid
 -  **C (Regularisation parameter)** - Random integer values from 1 to 7
 - **Gamma (Kernel coefficient)** - Random integer values from -1 to 7.
-If value if less than 1 then gamma is randomly set as auto or scale.
-It is used only by rbf, poly and sigmoid kernels.
+If the value is less than 1, then gamma is randomly set as auto or scale.
+It is used only by rbf, poly and sigmoid kernel.
 - **Degree** - Random integer from 1 to 5.
-It is used only by poly kernel and represent the degree of polynomial kernel function.
+It is only used by poly kernel and represent the degree of polynomial kernel function.

-The above hyperparameter are random from the given values for 100 iterations.
-The parameter that gave the best accuracy for a sample are shown in table below:
+The above hyperparameters are randomly selected from the given values for 100 iterations.
+The parameters that gave the best accuracy for each sample are shown in table below:

     |Sample| Kernel   |   c | gamma   |   degree |   Accuracy |
     |------|:---------|----:|:--------|---------:|-----------:|